-When it’s time for healthcare providers to upgrade their health information technology (HIT) systems, where do they start?
+When it’s time for healthcare providers to upgrade their health information technology (HIT) systems?
+Where do they start?

-Before any serious HIT decisions are made it is recommended to first evaluate how to best invest in a system environment and infrastructure.
+Before any serious HIT decisions are made, it is recommended first to evaluate how to best invest in a system environment and infrastructure.

-Smaller hospitals that may lack the resources for in-depth HIT build outs might find that handing the reins over to a third-party can save them money over time.
-A cloud-based hosted HIT provider may also help larger hospitals reduce costs and free-up time for internal teams.
+Smaller hospitals that may lack the resources for in-depth HIT build-outs might find that handing the reins over to a third party can save them money over time.
+A cloud-based hosted HIT provider may also help larger hospitals reduce costs and free up time for internal teams.

 While the immediate savings of hosting and managing a HIT infrastructure on-premise may seem attractive, future and unexpected costs can quickly add up.
 In addition to upfront equipment expenses, recurring maintenance and data security risks can take valuable technical and human resources away from more critical care delivery tasks.

-For providers who want to better align their HIT infrastructure with today’s healthcare demands, here are seven key benefits a cloud-based HIT solution can offer:
+For providers who want better to align their HIT infrastructure with today’s healthcare demands, here are seven key benefits a cloud-based HIT solution can offer:

 Cloud-based hosting services can help facilities cut costs such as: